perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 ## Handling the newline

-Here's how you can perform multiline fixed string substitution with `perl`.
+Here's how you can perform multi-line fixed string substitution with `perl`.
 Don't save contents of *search.txt* and *replace.txt* in shell variables—trailing newlines and ASCII NUL characters will cause issues.
 I want to un-hypenate this text:

 ```bash
 Hello there.